NSW Control Guideline for Public Health Units

 None.

-While these vaccines are very useful in preventing disease, the use in outbreak control is not clear.
+While these vaccines are very useful in preventing disease, it is not routinely recommended in public health responses.

 None required for sporadic cases.